close

 Government revenue can be broadly classified as tax revenue and non-tax revenue.
 Tax is the primary source of revenue for the Government.
 Various taxes paid by citizens of a country, like income tax, corporate taxes, wealth tax, CGST, SGST, IGST, etc., form a major chunk of the revenue that a government generates.
 Non-tax revenue streams include fines and penalties, royalties and external grants received, dividends and profits of public sector entities, interest income received on loans extended, etc.

-The public expenditure can be classified on various bases, but areas of expenditure majorly include the amount expended towards social welfare like healthcare, education, infrastructure, development of backward areas and the underprivileged, national defence, interest payments on bonds and other securities, etc.
+Public expenditure can be classified on various bases, but areas of expenditure majorly include the amount expended towards social welfare like healthcare, education, infrastructure, development of backward areas and the underprivileged, national defence, interest payments on bonds and other securities, etc.

-Is a Fiscal Deficit really bad?
+Is a Fiscal Deficit Always Bad?

 The fiscal deficit is not really bad.
-As long as the public expenditure is incurred towards the creation of productive assets like roads, ports, bridges, etc., a fiscal deficit would indirectly help boost economic development.
+As long as public expenditure is incurred towards the creation of productive assets like roads, ports, bridges, etc., a fiscal deficit would indirectly help boost economic development.

-How to correct a Fiscal Deficit?
+How to Correct a Fiscal Deficit?

 As mentioned above, the fiscal deficit is not necessarily bad.
 But sometimes, it needs to be corrected.
 It can be corrected either by reducing the planned expenditure or by increasing the taxes and other revenue streams.
 Deficit financing is a practice by which a country acquires funds to manage its fiscal deficit.

-Issuing of government securities like T-bills and government bonds through open market operations (OPO) is another way that is generally adopted.
+Issuing government securities like T-bills and government bonds through open market operations (OPO) is another way that is generally adopted.
 Securities are liabilities that need to be repaid.

-In instances when the Government is neither able to improve its revenue generation through taxes nor able to reduce the lines of expenditure, it resorts to the practice of disinvestment.
+In instances when the government is neither able to improve its revenue generation through taxes nor able to reduce the lines of expenditure, it resorts to the practice of disinvestment.
 It tends to disinvest from the profit-making public sector units.
-Many experts in the field believe that this is not an efficient practice, as it leads to the Government losing the share of profits that these units generate.
+Many experts in the field believe that this is not an efficient practice, as it leads to the government losing the share of profits that these units generate.

 The Bottom Line